Oleocanthal: Anti-inflammatory

 Oleocanthal has been found to have anti-inflammatory and antioxidant properties in vitro.
-Similar to classical non-steroidal anti-inflammatory drugs, it is a non-selective inhibitor of cyclooxygenase (COX).
+Similar to the classical non-steroidal anti-inflammatory drug ibuprofen, it is a non-selective inhibitor of cyclooxygenase (COX).
 50 g (more than three and a half tablespoons) of a typical extra virgin olive oil per day contains an amount of oleocanthal with similar in vitro anti-inflammatory effect as 1/10 of the adult ibuprofen dose.
 It is therefore suggested that long-term consumption of small quantities may be responsible in part for the low incidence of heart disease and Alzheimer's disease associated with a Mediterranean diet.
 However, 50 g is a great deal of olive oil for most consumers; moreover, the absorption, metabolism, and distribution of oleocanthal is not well characterized, and it is not known whether these in vitro effects actually occur in the body.
-"Against this background, the in vivo anti-inflammatory effects of dietary oleocanthal cannot be as relevant as hypothesized by Beauchamp et al."
+"Against this background, the in vivo anti-inflammatory effects of dietary oleocanthal cannot be as relevant as hypothesized by Beauchamp et al.."

 Oleocanthal is an activator of the TRPA1 ion channel, which is activated by ibuprofen.
 Oleocanthal is found to be responsible for the burning sensation when consuming extra-virgin olive oil.

 Recently it has been demonstrated that oleocanthal shows potential as a therapeutic agent in the treatment of inflammatory degenerative joint diseases.
 Oleocanthal inhibits LPS-induced NO production in J774 macrophages, without affecting cell viability.
 Moreover, it inhibits MIP-1α and IL-6 mRNA expression, as well as protein synthesis, in both ATDC5 chondrocytes and J774 macrophages.
 Oleocanthal also inhibits IL-1β, TNF-α and GM-CSF protein synthesis from LPS-stimulated macrophages.